Continuing Education FAQ: Table of Contents

 Nursing Continuing Education

-How can nurses receive continuing nursing education (CEU or CNE) for your events?
+How can nurses receive contact hours for your events?

 Yes!
-CEU or CNE (Continuing nursing education) contact hours are also offered for three of our past conferences.
-More details on nursing distance-learning.
+Contact hours are also offered for our past conferences.
+More details on nursing distance learning.

 Registered Dietician Continuing Education